zlt1213/sim_bot/README.md

 # Simulated Robots Package
 This package will provide all of the necesarry files to get a simulated robot up and running.
 This includes the urdf, configuartion and launch files for a robot capable of mapping and localization as well as autonamous and tele-operated navigation.
-Currently only a differential drive robot is impremented, a four wheel robot is planned.
-The package is being written for humble, but once its finished it will be ported to jazzy and foxy (maybe also iron?).
+There 2 robot types available at the moment: 2-wheeled and 4-wheeled differential drive.
+The package is being written for humble, but once its finished it will be ported to jazzy and foxy.

-### Note: work in progress, not ready yet

 ## Supported on
 Currently supported: